23 Experiences You Can Only Have in Hong Kong

 Ride the ‘ding ding’

 17/24Those skinny little streetcars you’ll see scooting around the place aren’t retired set pieces from Harry Potter – they’re an enduring heritage mode of transport that you can hitch a ride on.
 The double-decker Hong Kong Tramways, locally known as “ding dings”, are a piece of rideable history dating back to the 1904.
-At $3 a ride, it’s a cheap and atmospheric way to get around town (just don’t expect air-con!).
+At HKD$3 a ride, it’s a cheap and atmospheric way to get around town (just don’t expect air-con!).

 Never, ever go hungry